mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 | Manage available features                                                  | `console.root.features.manage`                         |        |          |           |            |                       |               |
 | Manage Company Project Templates                                           | `console.company.templates.manage`                     |        |          |           |            |                       | ✅            |

-User Roles are manageable from CMS by **Console Super Users**, which are particular Console Administrators having access to the Console CMS and thus being able to manage the entire Console, including Companies, Projects and the Marketplace.
+User roles are manageable from CMS by **Console Super Users**, which are particular Console Administrators having access to the Console CMS and thus being able to manage the entire Console, including Companies, Projects and the Marketplace.

 ### Role binding example